vbhan-conga/e-commerce/README.md

 To make sure you have them available on your machine, try running the following command.

-npm -v : To check nodejs version,
+npm -v : To check NPM version,

-node -v : To check NPM version
+node -v : To check nodejs version,

 ng --version : To check Angular CLI version